 Multi-Touch Books for Multi-Dimensional Learning - Apple Faculty Speaker Series Invite School of Education Staff Member to Give Presentation

-Seán Ó Grádaigh, Lecturer at the School of Education, NUI Galway, was invited to speak at the prestigious Apple Faculty Speaker Series in Apple's Store in Regent Street, London.
+Seán Ó Grádaigh, Lecturer at the School of Education, University of Galway, was invited to speak at the prestigious Apple Faculty Speaker Series in Apple's Store in Regent Street, London.

 Seán discussed how he’s using iPad and Apple creation apps to prepare a generation of digitally engaged teachers — and the impact they are having across K12 classrooms.
 Seán’s goal is for his student teachers to understand how to use technology effectively in the classroom, including how to create learning materials that engage all types of learners.